Thank you for reading our post, please rate this article at the end.

 - May be done competitively.

-With that said, sports do not necessarily have to involve physical activity.
+That said, sports do not necessarily involve physical activity.
 For example, the Global Association of International Sports Federations (GAISF, formerly SportAccord) recognizes such non-physical sports as checkers (draughts), chess, bridge, and Go.
 The International Olympic Committee also recognizes bridge and chess as sports.

 What this means is that the definitions of sport are kind of blurry.